top of page

 As content engineers, we are the bridge between content creators and software engineers.
 We figure out how authors, editors, production, and marketing teams can work independently and in cooperation with the tech team to create engaging, interactive, digital products.
 We analyze the content, its audience, and its purpose.
 Then we figure out an internal structure for the content and a data model to organize it so that users can find and learn from it.
 Finally, we select, customize, design, or build tools to support the workflow to make it all happen efficiently.

 The tools we work with are both old and new.
 We support print workflow with better ways to use InDesign, InCopy, and XML.
-We enable digital-first workflow with headless content management systems (CMS) like Directus and Strapi, or Web CMS like Wordpress and Drupal.
+We enable digital-first workflow with headless content management systems (CMS) like Directus and Strapi, or Web CMSs like Wordpress and Drupal.
 We connect it all with tools like our Atomic Content Engine, Atomic Direct Editor, and workflow automation.
-We also work closely with teams to help them select the right tool and customize it to achieve their goals.
+We also work closely with content teams to help them select the right tool and customize it to achieve their goals.

 As Atomic Content Engineers, we are committed to leading the way from content to product, with a focus on users, better tools, and a friendly expertise we’ve earned from experience.
 Let’s get to work.